bmaxdk/path-planning/README.md

 ## Discrete Planning
 Discretize the robot’s workspace into a connected graph, and apply a graph-search algorithm to calculate the best path.
 It is very computationall very expensive.
 Therefore, it is best suited for low-dimensional problems.
 For high-dimensional problems, sample-based path planning is a more appropriate approach.

 ## Sample-Based Planning
+Sample-based path planning probes the workspace to incrementally construct a graph.
+Instead of discretizing every segment of the workspace, sample-based planning takes a number of samples and uses them to build a discrete representation of the workspace.
+The resultant graph is not as precise as one created using discrete planning, but it is much quicker to construct because of the relatively small number of samples used.
+A path generated using sample-based planning may not be the best path, but in certain applications - it’s better to generate a feasible path quickly than to wait hours or even days to generate the optimal path.

 ## Probabilistic Path Planning
+While the first two approaches looked at the path planning problem generically - with no understanding of who or what may be executing the actions - probabilistic path planning takes into account the uncertainty of the robot’s motion.
+It's used in reinforcement learning as well such as reward.